DATA-BACKED GUIDE · UPDATED JULY 2026

 - Tell the vet whether your kitten will go outdoors, so you only pay for the vaccines it actually needs.

-- Look at kitten packages that bundle the vaccine course with microchipping and neutering for a lower combined price.
+- Look at kitten packages that bundle the vaccine course with microchipping and neutering for a lower combined price than paying for each separately.

 - If you adopted from a rescue, check the paperwork, as the first jab is often already done and paid for.